-Size: 2' 0" high x 2' 0" – 3' 0" wide; hardy to zone 8.
+Size: 2' 0" high x 2' 0" – 3' 0" wide.

 The first time we saw this show-stopper, we had to ask, “Is it from the tropics, or straight out of America’s bread basket?”
 In fact a native of Spain, Stipa gigantea boasts 7 ft. tall, jointed stalks that resemble lean bamboo, with airy 10 in. panicles of oatlike flowers that begin as purple-on-green, ripening to pale, metallic gold.
 The graceful gray-green foliage remains a tidy 2 ft. hummock.
 This unforgettable display continues all winter, and may bloom as early as February in milder climates.
 We recommend a gentle breeze and backlighting for full effect.
 Drought tolerant once established.

-Size: 6' 0" – 7' 0" high x 4' 0" wide; hardy to zone 7.
+Size: 6' 0" – 7' 0" high x 4' 0" wide.

 Hailing from Down Under, Australia’s ‘Pillar of Smoke’ explodes with 6 to 8 in. whorl-branched panicles of silky copper-colored flowers that age to a smoky silver.
 The amazing floral plumes are held on sturdy, jointed stems amidst towering clumps of bright green foliage.

 Undaunted by wind, poor soils and some drought, this strong-growing, cool season evergreen is perfect for southern and western gardens, as well as coastal sites.

-Size: 6' 0" – 7' 0" high x 3' 0" wide; hardy to zone 9.
+Size: 6' 0" – 7' 0" high x 3' 0" wide.